 When choosing a school, make sure the National Association of Schools of Art and Design has accredited the school.

 Attending a top design school is one step towards becoming a great designer.
-Expressing your creative ideas through outlets in writing, painting, drawing, etc. will provide you the practice necessary to create original ideas for your clients as a graphic designer.
+Expressing your creative ideas through outlets in writing, painting, drawing, etc. will provide you with the practice necessary to create original ideas for your clients as a graphic designer.

 This practice will also sharpen how you communicate.
 Being able to correctly and clearly communicate a message is the essence of good graphic designer’s practice.
 You will need to stay on top of societies trends and make sure you are willing to put in the hours necessary to perfect the fine details of a project.
 Perfecting these traits will put you on the path to becoming an elite graphic designer.